Gaussian Mixture Model with unknown diagonal covariances via continuous sparse regularization: Abstract

 This paper addresses the statistical estimation of Gaussian Mixture Models (GMMs) with unknown diagonal covariances from independent and identically distributed samples.
 We employ the Beurling-LASSO (BLASSO), a convex optimization framework that promotes sparsity in the space of measures, to simultaneously estimate the number of components and their parameters.

-Our main contribution extends the BLASSO methodology to multivariate GMMs with component-specific unknown diagonal covariance matrices—a significantly more flexible setting than previous approaches requiring known and identical covariances.
+Our main contribution extends the BLASSO methodology to multivariate GMMs with component-specific unknown diagonal covariance matrices.
+This setting is significantly more flexible than previous approaches, which required known and identical covariances.
 We establish non-asymptotic recovery guarantees with nearly parametric convergence rates for component means, diagonal covariances, and weights, as well as for density prediction.

 A key theoretical contribution is the identification of an explicit separation condition on mixture components that enables the construction of non-degenerate dual certificates—essential tools for establishing statistical guarantees for the BLASSO.
 Our analysis leverages the Fisher-Rao geometry of the statistical model and introduces a novel semi-distance adapted to our framework, providing new insights into the interplay between component separation, parameter space geometry, and achievable statistical recovery.